lucide-icons/lucide/packages/lucide-react/README.md

 ##### NextJS Example

-With next you can use the dynamic function to load the icon component.
+In NextJS [the dynamic function](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#nextdynamic) can be used to load the icon component dynamically.

 ```tsx
 import dynamic from 'next/dynamic'